Moduli of surfaces in $\mathbb{P}^3$: Classification

-\begin{theorem} If $X$ is a strictly log canonical threefold such that $-K_X$ is ample, $dK_X + 4D \sim 0$ for some prime $\mathbb{Q}$-Cartier Weil divisor $D$, and $D$ does not contain the locus of strictly log canonical singularities, then $d$ is even. \end{theorem}
+With great care and analysis of the MMP, we can obtain the same result for strictly log canonical (non-klt) Fano threefolds in more generality.

-\begin{proof} This is clear in the settings mentioned above: where $X$ is Gorenstein, the discrepancies of $X$ are in the set $\{ -1, \mathbb{R}^{\ge0} \}$, or there is a non-rational or ruled component of $E$.
-More generally, it is true in the following setting:
+\begin{theorem} If $X$ is a strictly log canonical Cohen-Macaulay threefold such that $-K_X$ is ample, $dK_X + 4D \sim 0$ for some $\mathbb{Q}$-Cartier $\bZ$-divisor $D$, and $D$ does not contain the locus of strictly log canonical singularities, then $d$ is even. \end{theorem}